-Lee enjoys working collaboratively with different First Nation communities in order to explore new techniques while sharing stories and passing on knowledge that reconnects her to her culture.
-Specifically for this exhibition, Lee worked with acclaimed artist/photographer, Greg Semu whose dramatic photos of her body sculptures are an exciting extension of her current arts practice.
+For this exhibition, Lee worked with acclaimed artist/photographer, Greg Semu, whose dramatic photos of her body sculptures became an exciting extension of her contemporary arts practice.

 Selected works